eboutili/demo-deploy-stuff/README.md

-Code chunks to use with demo auto-deploy tools like awskit
+User Data scripts and cloud-init scripts for use with demo auto-deploy tools like awskit